 Building Pad - The total area under roof of all structures proposed for the property.

-Building Pad Slope - The percent of slope measured at right angles to the natural contours along a line passing through the center of the proposed building and terminating at the ends of the disturbed area limits of the building site.
+Building Pad Slope - The percent of slope measured at right angles to the natural contours along a line passing through the center of the proposed building and terminating at the ends of the Disturbed Area limits of the Building Site.

-Building Site - That portion of the lot or parcel, excluding driveways, upon which a building and appurtenances are to be placed or are already existing, including but not limited to; adequate areas for parking, turnaround areas not separated by driveways, sewage disposal, clearance, and proper drainage which conforms to the requirements of the provisions of this Article and the Town Code.
+Building Site - That portion of the Lot or parcel, excluding driveways, upon which a building and appurtenances are to be placed or are already existing, including but not limited to; adequate areas for parking, turnaround areas not separated by driveways, sewage disposal, clearance, and proper drainage which conforms to the requirements of the provisions of this Article and the Town Code.

-Cantilever - A rigid structural element of a building, deck, or walking surface that is anchored at one end of a support from which it protrudes.
+Cantilever - A rigid structural element of a building, deck, or walking surface that is anchored at one end of a support from which it protrudes greater than four feet.
 This excludes roof overhangs that do not have a walking surface above them.